-- the Constitution of the Russian Federation, which names protection of intellectual property in the provisions on rights and freedoms; - the Russian Civil Code, in particular Part IV, which is a codified set of legal norms for prosecution, enforcement and transactions for trademarks; - the Federal Law of 26 July 2006 No. 135-FZ 'On competition protection', which has provisions on unfair competition issues involving trademarks; - the Federal Law of 13 March 2006 N 38-FZ 'On advertising', dealing with certain aspects of using trademarks in advertising; - the Resolution of the Government of Russia of 23 September 2017 No. 1151, which provides for the amount of state duties paid during trademark prosecution; - the Resolution of the Government of Russia of 24 December 2015 No. 1416, which provides general rules for recording trademark-related transactions.
-Detailed procedural issues relating to such records are approved in the Order of the Russian Ministry of Economic Development 10 June 2016 No. 371; and - the Orders of the Russian Ministry of Economic Development of 20 July 2015 Nos.
-482 and 483, which regulate the detail of all trademark prosecution procedures.
+- a the Constitution of the Russian Federation, which names protection of intellectual property (IP) in the provisions on rights and freedoms; - b the Russian Civil Code, in particular Part IV, which is a codified set of legal norms for prosecution, enforcement and transactions for trademarks; - c Federal Law No. 135-FZ of 26 July 2006 'On competition protection', which has provisions on unfair competition issues involving trademarks; - d Federal Law No. 38-FZ of 13 March 2006 'On advertising', dealing with certain aspects of using trademarks in advertising; - e Resolution of the Government of Russia No. 1151 of 23 September 2017, which provides for the amount of state duties paid during trademark prosecution; - f Resolution of the Government of Russia No. 1416 of 24 December 2015, which provides general rules for recording trademark-related transactions.
+Detailed procedural issues relating to such records are approved in Order of the Russian Ministry of Economic Development No. 371 of 10 June 2016; - g Orders of the Russian Ministry of Economic Development Nos.
+482 and 483 of 20 July 2015, which regulate the detail of all trademark prosecution procedures; and - b Order of the Russian Ministry of Education and Science No. 644, of Ministry of Economic Development No. 261 of 30 April 2020, which regulate procedure for considering trademark invalidation actions in the PTO.